QuestIT-Cell/.github/profile/README.md

 # Volunteer for us!

-If you are a part of INFT and you feel that you have something you can share with everyone, feel free to contact us and we'll provide you a platform to present your knowledge!
+If you are a part of INFT and feel that you have something to share with everyone, feel free to contact us and we'll provide you a platform to present your knowledge!

 # Follow Us on Social Media